Guide for hera_sim Defaults and Simulator

 import hera_sim

-from hera_sim import Simulator
+from hera_sim import DATA_PATH, Simulator

 from hera_sim.config import CONFIG_PATH